LEXIMANCER 4.5: ADJUSTING THE AMOUNT OF MEMORY AVAILABLE TO LEXIMANCER

 # Example -Xmx2000m, this gives Leximancer up to 2GB of memory

-should be replaced with the desired memory value:
+-Xmx1024mThe line with -Xmx1024m should be replaced with the desired memory value:

-will allocate 1.5 gigabytes (1500 megabytes) to Leximancer
+-Xmx2gwill allocate 2 gigabytes of memory to Leximancer-Xmx1500Mwill allocate 1.5 gigabytes (1500 megabytes) to Leximancer

-at the start of the line so you may easily return to the default value if desired.
+It is suggested you comment out the -Xmx1024m by placing a # at the start of the line so you may easily return to the default value if desired.

 MACOS